TaitoUnited/taito-cli/docs/tutorial/README.md

 # Tutorial

-This tutorial guides you through common software development scenarios in a chronological order using taito-cli.
-You can consider it as a chronological version of the actual taito-cli [manual](https://github.com/TaitoUnited/taito-cli/blob/dev/docs/manual/README.md).
+This tutorial guides you through common software development scenarios in a chronological order.
+You may consider it as a chronological taito-cli manual.

 ## Table of contents